-Elements of Service Functionality may be expressed as natural language text, reference an existing taxonomy of functions or other formal model.
+- 1488 the scope of a service are discussed in Section 4.1.2.1. - 1489 Elements of Service Functionality may be expressed as natural language text, reference an existing taxonomy of functions or other formal model.
+1490

-4.1.1.3.4 Service Policies, Metrics, and Compliance Records
+1491 4.1.1.3.4 Service Policies, Metrics, and Compliance Records

-Policies prescribe the conditions and constraints for interacting with a service and impact the willingness to continue visibility with the other participants.
-Whereas technical constraints are statements of 'physical' fact, policies are subjective assertions made by the service provider (sometimes as passed on from higher authorities).

-The service description provides a central location for identifying what policies have been asserted by the service provider.
+- 1492 Policies prescribe the conditions and constraints for interacting with a service and impact the willingness - to continue visibility with the other participants.
+Whereas technical constraints are statements of 'physical' 1493 - fact, policies are subjective assertions made by the service provider (sometimes as passed on from 1494 - 1495 higher authorities). - 1496 The service description provides a central location for identifying what policies have been asserted by the 1497 service provider.
 The specific representation of the policy, e.g. in some formal policy language, is outside of the service description.
-The service description would reference the normative definition of the policy.

-- Policies may also be asserted by other participants, as illustrated by the model shown in Figure 19. - 1492 Policies that are generally applicable to any interaction with the service are asserted by the service provider and included in the Service Policies section of the service description.
+The service description would reference the normative definition of the policy. - 1498 - 1499 Policies may also be asserted by other participants, as illustrated by the model shown in Figure 19. - 1500 Policies that are generally applicable to any interaction with the service are asserted by the service 1501 provider and included in the Service Policies section of the service description.

+Edits to CSPRD03 soa-ra-v1.0-csprd03-rev1 Standards Track Work Product Copyright © OASIS Open 2012.
+All Rights Reserved.